StoutB/StoutB/README.md

 - 👋 Hi, I’m @StoutB or Fausto.
 Im from Argentina, and actually living on Buenos Aires.
-- 👀 I’m interested in Front-end, UI/UX and
+- 👀 I’m interested in Front-end, UI/UX
-- 🌱 I’m currently learning Frontend developer from Oracle Next Education
+- 🌱 I’m currently learning Frontend developer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me